SkylineCommunications/dataminer-grafana-plugin/src/README.md

 ### Generic Query Interface (GQI)

 A GQI query should be specified in JSON format.
-To get this JSON you can make use of the Dashboards app of DataMiner:
+To get a correctly configured query, you can make use of the DataMiner Dashboards app:

 1. In the DataMiner Dashboards app, create a dashboard and create a query.
 2. Visualize this query on the dashboard.
-3. Open the developer tools (F12) and go to the `Network` tab.
+3. Open the developer tools (F12) and go to the *Network* tab.
-4. Refresh the dashboard and find the `OpenQuerySession` network call.
+4. Refresh the dashboard and find the *OpenQuerySession* network call.
-5. Under payload, right click on `query:` and choose `Copy value`.
+5. Under payload, right-click *query:* and select *Copy value*.
-6. Paste this JSON into Grafana.
+6. Paste the copied JSON code into Grafana.

 #### Time range filter